usedtolove/webservice-study/cxf/soap(wsdl)/01-helloWorld/readme.txt

    get output: List<User>

  caution:
- to avoid the http get bug, upgrade cxf version to 2.7.x
+ to avoid the http get bug,
+ upgrade cxf version to 2.7.x,
+ and run test case instead of browser!